mclevey/CV/cv_mclevey.md

 \ind John McLevey, *Alexander Graham*, *Reid McIlroy-Young*, *Pierson Browne*, and Kathryn S. Plaisance.
 "Indifferent interdisciplinary: intellectual status and disciplinary boundaries between philosophy of science and the sciences."
 Under review at *Scientometrics*.

-\ind John McLevey, *Alexander Graham*, and *Pierson Browne*.
-"Network Structure and the 'Chain of Trust' in Free/Libre Open Source Software Development: The Case of Linux."
-Under review at *Science, Technology, and Human Values*.

 ## Preparing for Submission

 \ind John McLevey, *Pierson Browne*, and *Alexander Graham*.
 "Remaking the Boundaries of Open and Proprietary Science: A Linked Data Analysis of Multi-Institutional Collaboration in International Biomedical Science."

+\ind John McLevey, *Alexander Graham*, and *Pierson Browne*.
+"Network Structure and the 'Chain of Trust' in Free/Libre Open Source Software Development: The Case of Linux." <!-- Under review at *Science, Technology, and Human Values*.  -->

+\ind *Alexander Graham* and John McLevey.
+"Estimating the Effects of Intellectual Diversity on Impact and Productivity."

+\ind John McLevey, Mark Stoddart, and *Yixi Yang*.
+"The Oil-Tourism Interface in International Media: A Systematic Comparison of Norway, Scotland, and Newfoundland and Labrador."

 \ind John McLevey, *Pierson Browne*, *Alexander Graham*, and *Tyler Crick*.
 "Measuring institutional change in the science-policy interface: A comparison of Canada, the US, the UK, and Australia."

-\ind John McLevey, Mark Stoddart, and *Yixi Yang*.
-"The Oil-Tourism Interface in International Media: A Systematic Comparison of Norway, Scotland, and Newfoundland and Labrador."

 # Policy Reports